14 Combined Loads

 \[ \tau= \pm\left|\frac{T \rho}{J}\right| \pm\left|\frac{V_H Q_V}{I_V t_V}\right| \pm\left|\frac{V_V Q_H}{I_H t_H}\right| \]

-1. Remember that if the point in question is on an edge that the transverse shear force passes through (or if the point is on a particular centroidal axis of a circular cross-section), the shear stress from that direction of shear force will be 0.
+Remember that if the point in question is on an edge that the transverse shear force passes through, the shear stress at that point from that direction of shear force will be 0.

 3. Assess the signs by drawing the direction in which the shear stress acts on the cut side of the stress element.